AkhilaChiluveru/hit-get/doc.md

     As a Player, I will load a blank screen so that I can bring up background screen for the game

-2.Add a person
+2.Add a player

     As a Player, I will create a player object, so that a user can see a player icon on screen

-3.Add movement to the person
+3.Add movement to the player

     As a Player, I will add movement to the player, so that can move on screen